 Then the fun begins!

-After letting the machine do its work, out pops a finished 3D printed Orthotic product which can be supplied by our expert team of Orthotists or ask your Orthotist to speak with us.
+After letting the machine do its work, our 3D printed Additive Orthoses range can be supplied by our expert team of Orthotists, or alternatively ask your Orthotist to speak with us.

 Looking for something different?

 Why not speak with our 3D special project team.
-We have developed 3d printed orthotics not possible with other manufacturing technology, including integrated joints and silicone type fastenings.
+We have developed 3D printed orthotics not possible with other manufacturing technology.